Teresawithoutah/abort/README.md

        taskkill

-Download folder
+Download folder </b>
-Edit script to specify which program you want to kill Launch correct directory in CMD
+Edit script to specify which program you want to kill </b>
+Launch correct directory in CMD</b>
-Run schtasks.cmd
+Run schtasks.cmd <b>